logdna/logger-node/README.md

 `shimProperties` can be used to set up keys to look for in the `options` parameter of a `log()` call.
 If the specified keys are found in `options`, their key-values will be included the top-level of the final logging payload send to LogDNA.

+`payloadStructure` is only for LogDNA's use in other parts of the system such as our logging agent.
+It is not intended to be used by public consumers, and it should be left to the default value.

 For more information on the backoff algorithm and the options for it, see the [Exponential Backoff Strategy](#exponential-backoff-strategy) section.